Jaxson Dart impressive in Giants' win over Chargers, but injury to Malik Nabers tempers excitement

 He also brushed off a hamstring injury after halftime and a big hit from the Chargers that sent him to the medical tent for two plays to be evaluated for a head injury.

-Herbert threw incomplete to Quentin Johnston and then completed a 22-yard pass to Johnston, who was tackled by Cor'Dale Flott and couldn't get out of bounds -- ending the game.
+After an incompletion, Herbert completed a 22-yard pass to Quentin Johnston, who was tackled by Cor'Dale Flott and couldn't get out of bounds - ending the game.

+"We just didn't execute," Herbert said.
+"The defense made some big stops and got us the ball back.
+It's on us as an offense to go down there and score."

 Herbert finished 23 of 41 for 203 yards and a touchdown to Johnston, but was also intercepted twice.
 Rookie Omarion Hampton ran for 128 yards, including a 54-yard TD, on 12 carries.